openhab/openhab-addons/addons/binding/org.openhab.binding.chromecast/README.md

 ## Discovery

-Chromecast devices are discovered on the network using mDNS (Bonjour).
+Chromecast devices are discovered on the network using UPnP.
 No authentication is required for accessing the devices on the network.

 ## Thing Configuration